 Pay In-Full: Receive a 10% for paying in-full for the entire program.
 Select the Pay In-Full option during registration to receive the discount.
 For this option, please email to set up payment by check or cash.
 This is the only payment option that allows for payment by check or cash, as opposed to the monthly auto-debit by credit ard.

-Sibling: Tuition for each additional sibling is 10% off per student.
+Family: Tuition for each additional family member is 10% off per student.

 Multi-Class: Some students will prefer to take more than one class per week.
 In this case, monthly tuition for each additional class is $79.99.
 Simply register for additional classes and the discount will be applied at checkout.
 If there are problems, just email email@example.com.